 Location: 3380 Sherwood Dr, Plano, TX 75023

-Plano's most versatile fishing park: Shawnee Park combines a stocked fishing lake and pier with an 18-hole disc golf course, sand volleyball, and a big playground — so every member of the family has something to do whether the fish are biting or not.
-Channel catfish, bluegill, and bass are all present, and the lake is stocked regularly through the city's fishing program.
-Park hours run from 5 AM to 11 PM, making early morning or post-dinner fishing both genuinely viable options.
+Fishing lake plus disc golf in Plano: Shawnee Park combines a stocked fishing lake with pier, 18-hole disc golf, sand volleyball, and a big playground — so every family member has something genuine to do.
+Channel catfish, bluegill, and bass all present, regularly stocked through the city program.
+Park hours run 5am-11pm, making early morning or post-dinner fishing both genuinely viable options.

 Parent tip: Early morning on a weekday is the quietest time — the disc golfers haven't arrived yet and the fish are active near the surface.
 A worm-and-bobber rig covers all the species in this lake.